Current Studies

 Healthy Twins Survey

-We are collecting information on families that have been recruited for the Michigan Twins Project, but have yet to participate.
+We are collecting information on families that have been recruited for the Michigan Twins Project but have yet to participate.
 To make sure our results are as accurate as possible, this study examines similarities between these families and those that have already participated in the Michigan Twins Project.
-Families who participate in the Healthy Twins Study are sent a gift card to thank them for their participation and are given the opportunity to be contacted about future twin studies offering additional financial compensation.
+The study questionnaire can be completed online, and families who participate are sent a gift card to thank them for their participation and are given the opportunity to be contacted about future twin studies offering additional financial compensation.
 This study is directed by Drs.
-S. Alexandra Burt and Kelly Klump.
+Alex Burt and Kelly Klump.If you have received information in the mail regarding the Healthy Twins Study and would like to participate online, please check your recruitment packet to find the specific web address and login information.

 If you do not have this information or are experiencing problems logging in, please contact us at (517) 432-5604 or msutr@msu.edu.